 Workplaces play a large role in supporting and maintaining the resilience of their staff members.
 Employers, Dr. Pelletier noted, should not add to employees’ burdens; rather they should have tools to help us cope.
 Canadian employees recently reported workplace stress as the primary cause of their mental health concerns she said.
 Resources are available from the Mental Health Commission of Canada.

 Dr. Pelletier also touched on applying some basic principles of cognitive behavioural research that can produce positive results, noting that we all bring beliefs and biases to a situation based on our life experiences.
 What we need to do, she advised, is overcome unhelpful thinking patterns such as focusing only on the negatives, blaming ourselves, or personalizing or disqualifying the positive.
-We need learn to recognize and challenge unhelpful thinking styles.
+We need to learn to recognize and challenge unhelpful thinking styles.

 The workshop was met with enthusiasm: 96 per cent of participants surveyed left believing they have a great understanding of how they can build their resilience and planned to include at least one resilience-building strategy by the following week.